 “Most of the mines around here are back in the hills, back in the hollers, and this one is going to be right in your face,” said April Jarocki, a mother of five who has lived in this Tennessee community for nine years.

-“The mine is literally hundreds of feet above an elementary,” said local resident DJ Coker, who, along with Jarocki, is co-coordinator of the Citizen’s Water Monitoring Project, a local initiative that recruits volunteers to test the streams and ponds that dapple the area’s mountains.
+“The mine is literally hundreds of feet above an elementary school,” said local resident DJ Coker, who, along with Jarocki, is co-coordinator of the Citizen’s Water Monitoring Project, a local initiative that recruits volunteers to test the streams and ponds that dapple the area’s mountains.

 The project catalogs the existing effects of acid mine runoff from decades of the industry.
 It also helps serve as an early warning system for damage to the watershed from new mines.